Nazar13/mastermind-game/README.md

 To play the game:
 1. Select the user
 2. Choose the level - easy(1-10), medium(10-100), hard(100-1000)
-3. Put your umber and press guess
+3. Put your number and press guess
-4. If  you guess you will see message "You win!!!" above guess button, otherwise a toltip "More" or "Less"
+4. If  you guess you will see the message "You win!!!" above the Guess button, otherwise a toltip "More" or "Less"
 5. Each attempt will be displayed in History sidebar too wich you can clean.
 6. Good luck!